PostHog/posthog.com/contents/handbook/growth/marketing/index.md

 ### Things we might want to be good at but are still testing

--  **Developer influencers (maybe):** A small but growing trend in the industry, we could be one of the first to capitalize on this, especially as they are relevant to word of mouth.
+-  **Developer influencers:** A small but growing trend in the industry, we could be one of the first to capitalize on this, especially as they are relevant to word of mouth.

 - **Social media:** This is different from 'being cool and interesting people in online communities'.
 We don't get high quality traction (yet) on places like LinkedIn/Twitter, and we're not spending any time at all on Facebook/Instagram/TikTok.
-We are currently trying out Twitter.
+We are currently trying out James H's personal Twitter and LinkedIn accounts, as well as YouTube and TikTok.

 - **Highly visible at industry events:** We could become known for giving good talks at events, because this enhances word of mouth and is a natural extension of being good at creating good content.